-Václav Havel was a chain smoker, who cut a scruffy appearance and was noted for being a quiet man.
+Václav Havel was a chain smoker who cut a scruffy appearance and was noted for being a quiet man.
 For these reasons, he was seen as an unlikely candidate to lead Czechoslovakia out of Communist rule.
-He had been heavily involved in politics for at least 20 years though and his activisism had regularly landed him in trouble with the authorities.
-Despite this though, he continued to fight for the truth and a free Czechoslovakia.
+He had been heavily involved in politics for at least 20 years, though, and his activism had regularly landed him in trouble with the authorities.
+Despite this, though, he continued to fight for the truth and a free Czechoslovakia.

 When the Soviets invaded, he was forced to stop his career as an artist and was sent to work in a brewery instead.
-This didn’t stop Havel’s artistic tendency though, as he continued to create works that called for the lies and deception exhibited by the Communists to be unearthed.
-He also worked for a number of illegal publications, rallying supporters with his hatred for the totalitarian regime and appealing to the country’s leaders to be more truthful in their dealings.
-These appeals to the higher echelons of the Communist rulers were not heeded though; instead, he was jailed for four years for helping to found Charter 77.
+This didn’t stop Havel’s artistic tendency, as he continued to create works that called for the lies and deception exhibited by the Communists to be unearthed.
+He also worked for some illegal publications, rallying supporters with his hatred for the totalitarian regime and appealing to the country’s leaders to be more truthful in their dealings.
+These appeals to the higher echelons of the Communist rulers were not heeded, though; instead, he was jailed for four years for helping to found Charter 77.

 On 18th December 2011, Václav Havel sadly passed away after a long battle with illness.

-It might be surprising to find that Václav Havel has a much more complex reputation in the Czech Republic than he does abroad.
-While he is almost universally respected, he is not thought of as the conscience of the nation, as the perception seems to be abroad.
+It might be surprising to find that Václav Havel has a much more complex reputation in the Czech Republic than abroad.
+While he is almost universally respected, he is not thought of as the nation’s conscience, as the perception seems to be abroad.

 Havel also leaves a literary legacy behind.
 He started writing again once his stint in political office came to an end, and one of his last works was a play called “Leaving”, in which he mocks the vanity of politicians in Central Europe.
-He also wrote an autobiography entitled “To the Castle and Back”, and there is a film adaptation coming soon based on the screen adaptation of Georges-Marc Benamou’s book “The Ghost of Munich”.
+He also wrote an autobiography entitled “To the Castle and Back”.
+A film adaptation is coming soon based on the screen adaptation of Georges-Marc Benamou’s book “The Ghost of Munich”.